Skip to content

 What is premature ejaculation?

-Premature ejaculation happens when a man has an orgasm sooner than he or his partner would like.
+Premature ejaculation happens when a man has an orgasm sooner than they or their partner would like.
 Premature ejaculation can happen before or shortly after penetration.

 CAUSES & RISK FACTORS